 - 1. TAKING OF THE COLLEGE LEVEL ACADEMIC SKILLS TEST (CLAST).
 Students graduating with an Associate of Arts degree are required to take the CLAST according to the schedules as listed in the Calendar of Instructional Activities in this catalog.
 The minimum passing scores in effect from August 1, 1986, through July 31,1989, were as follows: Reading 270, Writing 270, Computation 275, and Essay 4.
-From August 1,1989 through July 31,1991: Reading 295, Writing 295, Computation 285, and Essay 4.
-After August 1,1991, the state-adopted passing scores are scheduled to be as follows: Reading 295, Writing 295, Computation 290, and Essay 5).
-Effective Oct.
-1, 1992, Computation 295 and Essay 6. - 2.
+From August 1,1989 through September 30, 1991: Reading 295, Writing 295, Computation 285, and Essay 4.
+From October 1, 1991 through September 30, 1992: Reading 295, Writing 295, Computation 290, and Essay 5.
+After October 1, 1992, Reading 295, Writing 295, Computation 295 and Essay 6. - 2.
 TWELVE (12) SEMESTER HOURS WITHIN SPECIFIED COURSES which require at least six thousand (6,000) words of written work per course.
 This requirement is met by passing with a "C" twelve (12) hours of English and humanities selected from the courses listed under General Requirements for the Associate of Arts degree. - 3.
 SIX (6) SEMESTER HOURS OF MATHEMATICS courses of college algebra or higher.
 This requirement is met by passing with a "C" six (6) hours of mathematics listed under General Requirements for the Associate of Arts degree. - 4.
 SLS 1101 (FRESHMAN SEMINAR) is a recommended course for all entering, full-time (12 credits), AA students.
 Part-time AA students should take this course in the semester they are enrolled in their 12th credit.

-\Limited Access is the designation given to programs that require additional admission requirements which are more selective than general admission requirements.
-These may include the following: increased total GPA and test scores; additional courses and prerequisites; and auditions and portfolios.
+^{}Limited Access is the designation given to programs that require additional admission requirements which are more selective than general admission requirements.
+These may include the following: increased total GPA and test scores; additional courses and prerequisites; and auditions end portfolios.

-GENERAL EDUCATION REQUIREMENTS ASSOCIATE OF ARTS DEGREE\
+GENERAL EDUCATION REQUIREMENTS ASSOCIATE OF ARTS DEGREE